patanegra7/ornitho/README.md

 # ornitho
-A personal application for manage my bird watchings
+A personal application for manage my bird watchings.

+In fact,

+ornitho-server
+ornitho-destop
+ornitho-web
+ornitho-mobile